oracle/rwloadsim/docs/SIMULATOR.md

-## Simulator workload using thread execution
+## Simulating workload using thread execution
 A primary purpose of the RWP*Load Simulator lies in its name: to simulate database load.
 Rwloadsim is multi-threaded and it can therefore have a number of